 This kind of cooperation is not unique to contact improvisation.
 It's inherent in most direct-contact partner dance forms.
 What's different about CI is that it's not organized around movement patterns - eg, Waltz patterns vs Tango patterns vs Contradance, etc. In CI, the movement dynamics are not dictated by patterns and can range more widely.
-(See Contact Improv As A Way Of Moving for more in this vein.)
+(See What Contact Improv Does for more about this.)

 What's so important about balance?

 "Sharing balance through change"?

 In real life, balance is not a static thing.
 It's the sum of all the forces, all the changes happening at any moment.
-So it is consequently changing.
+It is changing.

 CI practitioners often speak of "sharing weight".
 This is just one aspect of sharing balance.
 Shared balance can entail weight shifting between the partners, shared paths through space, falling together, lifts and leaps into the air, and much more.
 It need not include any actual weight, or outwardly large, overt activity, as well - all of the shared balance can be happening in subtle inter-responsiveness of the partners, in barely noticeable movement or weight.
-(Steve Paxton's Small Dance, a core principle around which he developed Contact Improv, cultivates attention to the tiny, ever present changes in balance through which you can tune in to your body moving as a more integrated whole.)
+(Steve Paxton's Small Dance, a core principle around which he developed Contact Improv, cultivates attention to the ever present small balance changes through which you can tune in to your body moving as a more comprehensive whole.)

 Partner inter-responsiveness, whether large or small, can extend to a kind of balancing of choices and composition not just in physical contact, but also across space.
 It's a particular kind of inter-dependence, most clearly discoverable while touching.
 Once familiar, however, it is viscerally recognizable, and, with a similarly focused partner, can be established and maintained across a distance.

 What's different about shared balance in Contact Improv?

 Waltzing, for example, fosters elegant connection through shared balance, in a clearly delineated form.
 Shared balance is essential in many other practices, not only other forms of dance but also sports, martial arts, and even some meditative arts.
-Exploration of balance-sharing dynamics is more directly the focus of CI than it is in most practices, however.
+I feel that exploration of balance-sharing dynamics is a more thorough and wider ranging focus in CI than it is in most practices, however.